 We do not use any synthetic or chemical stabilization in the wood.
 All material used such as oil and wax are made from natural resources.

-Antler from reindeer is sourced ecologically from after the deer shed there horns naturally.
-Then once a year they are gathered f from the ground.
+Antler from reindeer is sourced ecologically from after the deer shed their horns naturally.
+Then once a year they are gathered from the ground.
 The process is quite time-consuming, and the source is limited but we believe in maintaining this balance.

 The Helle triple laminated stainless steel offer a super sharp edge right out of the box.
 The core steel containing a higher grade of carbon giving that unique edge and still having a corrosion resistance surface as protection.